hcchuang/hcchuang.github.io/_pages/about.md

 2. _What Share of Patents Is Commercialized?_(with Po-Hsuan Hsu, You-Na Lee, and John.
 P Walsh)

    This paper applies machine learning and advanced natural language processing techniques to estimate the probabilities of commercial use of patents, over time at scale.
-We combine three surveys of inventors reporting on US patents as independently labeled training data, and use a combination of contextual embedding codings of the patent text and bibliometric indicators from the patent documents to develop machine learning models to predict the probabilities of commercial use for patented inventions.
+We combine three surveys of inventors reporting on US patents as independently labeled training data, and use a combination of contextual embedding codings of the patent text and bibliometric indicators from the patent documents to develop machine learning models for patented inventions.

    - TPRI Brownbag Seminar\* ; NBER Productivity Seminar\*; Max Planck I&E Seminar\*; TES 2023; Academia Sinica; NTU; NTPU; YZU (\*Presented by John.
 P Walsh)